taliajmallo/rpgs/campaigns/Enemies_Within/Cythara/charsheet.md

-# Cythara Brightheart
+# Cythara of Mackenstein
 ## Summary
 High Elf of Saphery descent
 Cult Magus of Tzeentch I
-50XP Total, 0 Spent
+225XP Total, 225 Spent

 ## Biographical Info
-Age 101, born under the Witchling star on the 9th of Vorhexen.
+Age 51, born under the Witchling star on the 9th of Vorhexen.
 Height 6'0"; jet black eyes; pale blonde hair.
 Fluent in Eltharin and Reikspiel.
+Daughter of Anduniel and Morendril of Mackenstein

 *Motivation*: Tradition
 *Short-term ambition*: Find someone she can safely trust with the knowledge of her magic.